Ferromagnetism in the SU(N) Kondo lattice model -- SU(N) double exchange and supersymmetry: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank K.~Hasebe, H.~Katsura, N.~Kawakami, P.~Lecheminant, and D.~Papular for helpful discussions and correspondences.
-The author is supported in part by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No. 18K03455 and No. 21K03401.
+The authors would like to thank S.~Capponi, K.~Hasebe, H.~Katsura, N.~Kawakami, P.~Lecheminant, K.~Ono, D.~Papular, and Y.~Takahashi for helpful discussions and correspondences.
+The author is supported in part by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant No. 18K03455 and No. 21K03401.